icfnext/prosper/README.md

 ### Traits

 [Traits](http://groovy-lang.org/objectorientation.html#_traits) are a Groovy language feature that can be utilized to "mix in" new functionality to test specs.
-The JSP tag trait is the only one currently provided, but custom traits can be defined to support domain-specific features.
+Custom traits can be defined to support domain-specific features.

 ```groovy
 import com.icfolson.aem.prosper.builders.RequestBuilder